 Source: Courtesy of Wikimedia Commons

-LÉGER DE LA GRANGE, JEAN, ship’s captain, merchant, and privateer; b.
-19 June 1663 (n.s.), at Abiac, diocese of Limoges, son of Élie Léger and Jeanne Félix; married first to Louise Fauvel (1691), and later to Marie Des Reaux; d. possibly in 1736, in France.
+LÉGER DE LAGRANGE, JEAN, surgeon, ship’s captain, merchant, and privateer; b.
+19 June 1663 (n.s.), at Abiac, diocese of Limoges, France, son of Élie Léger and Jeanne Félix; m. first 3 Nov.
+1691 Marie-Louise Fauvel (d.
+1702) at Quebec, and they had five daughters; m. secondly 23 Feb.
+1708 Marie Des Reaux, widow of Jean Berthelot, at La Rochelle, France; they had no children; d.
+15 June 1721 and was buried at La Rochelle the next day.

-Jean Léger de La Grange must have turned to the sea early, for by 1696 he was commandant of one of Pierre Le Moyne d’Iberville’s ships, the Wesp, in the expedition against the English in Newfoundland.
-By 1700 he had command of ships of the Compagnie du Canada and at the same time was known as a merchant in Quebec.
-Late in 1703, with business falling off and little to satisfy the need for adventure felt by the youth of the colony, La Grange obtained permission from Philippe de Rigaud de Vaudreuil and François de Beauharnois* de La Chaussaye to lead another expedition against the English in Newfoundland.
-He interested some merchants such as Nicolas Dupont de Neuville, Louis Prat, and Antoine Pascaud in the venture, and thus bought and equipped two ships; La Grange also found at least 26 men willing to provide their own arms and sign on as crew with no wages but with the expectation of a share in the booty.
+Jean Léger de Lagrange arrived in New France in 1687 and settled at Quebec, where he married Marie-Louise Fauvel four years later.
+In the record for this marriage and for the baptism of his first child in 1694, he is listed as surgeon and master surgeon respectively.
+In 1696 he was commandant of one of Pierre Le Moyne d’Iberville’s ships, the Wesp, in the expedition against the English in Newfoundland.
+By 1700 he had command of ships of the Compagnie du Canada and, at the same time, was known as a merchant in Quebec.
+Late in 1703, with business falling off and little to satisfy the need for adventure felt by the youth of the colony, Lagrange obtained permission from Philippe de Rigaud de Vaudreuil and François de Beauharnois* de La Chaussaye to lead another expedition against the English in Newfoundland.
+He interested some merchants such as Nicolas Dupont de Neuville, Louis Prat, and Antoine Pascaud in the venture, and thus bought and equipped two ships; Lagrange also found at least 26 men willing to provide their own arms and sign on as crew members with no wages but with the expectation of a share in the booty.
 Morel de La Durantaye and Denis-Joseph Juchereau de La Ferté were part of this crew.
-One of the merchants, Claude Pauperet of Quebec, and La Grange were to captain the two ships, the Joybert and the Philipeau.
-La Grange had over-all command.
+One of the merchants, Claude Pauperet of Quebec, and Lagrange were to captain the two ships, the Joybert and the Philipeau.
+Lagrange had over-all command.
 Attacking the port of Bonavista on 29 Aug.
 1704 (18 August, o.s.), they burned two smaller ships and captured the 250-ton Pembroke Galley of London, which was armed but burdened with about 2,500 quintals of dry cod.
 The attack was bravely but vainly resisted by Captain Michael Gill.

 He is reported to have been at Fort Bourbon on Hudson Bay during the winter of 1709–10.
-He apparently never served again in Canada and died in France, possibly in 1736.
+He apparently never served again in Canada and died in France in 1721.

 AN, Col., B, 19, f.20; 27, f.94v; 30, f.16; 49, f.162v; C11A, 21, f.50ff.; 22, ff.4, 71.
 PAC, FM 6, A 2, 3c (Minutes Rivière et Soulard), X, pp.252–68.
 Charlevoix, History (Shea), V, 169–70.
 “Correspondance de Vaudreuil,” APQ Rapport, 1938–39, 128, 147.
 [Jérémie], Twenty years of York Factory (Douglas and Wallace).
 Gagnon, “Noms propres au Canada français,” 119.
 Le Jeune, Dictionnaire.
 Prowse, History of Nfld., 239–40.
 [P.-G. Roy], “Un corsaire canadien: Jean Léger de La Grange,” BRH, XXIV (1918), 33–48, 65–76, 97–104.